 In Table 2, we look at the UK immigrants.
-Looking first at the gender column, we see that 58 per cent of the UK immigrants in the Census are men while the corresponding figure for the QNHS is 59 per cent.
-The z-statistic when testing for a difference between these proportions is only -0.49, well below the critical value of 1.96, which would signify a significant difference at the 5 per cent level.
-Looking at the columns on age, we again see minor differences between the proportions, with just one of the seven being significant (45-54 years).
+Looking firstly at the gender column, we see that 58 percent of the UK immigrants in the Census are men while the corresponding figure for the QNHS is 59 percent.
+The z-statistic when testing for a difference between these proportions is only -0.49, well below the critical value of